lukascamargo/frontend_challenge/README.md

 # What you should do

 The main objective of this Challenge is to evaluate your creativity to resolve UX problems.
 In this repo you have a db.json containing a lot of user information that should be displayed at a screen.
-The first solution everyone thinks about is to create a table containing all the information, however the table is the solution that you should avoid.
+The first solution everyone thinks about is to create a table containing all the information, however the table is the solution that you should **avoid** *(that doesnt mean that you can not use)*.

 You should create a front-end containing the following functionalities:
 - Visualization of all the users,
 - Functionality to edit any user,
 - Functionality to delete any user,
 - Functionality to create new users.

 Basically a CRUD.